 Although friendly around their family, Leonbergers also make fantastic watchdogs.
 They do, however, require plenty of exercise and grooming.

-Giant dogs, Mastiffs are a well known and popular member of the working group.
+Giant dogs, English Mastiffs are a well known and popular member of the working group.
 They are a loyal and protective breed, used throughout history as guardians, hunters, and war dogs.